pmalin/p_malin-terminal-shaders/README.md

 Silly Shadertoy Shaders I've hacked to work in Windows Terminal

-Probably bad for your GPU - use at your own risk
+Probably bad for your GPU - use at your own risk Resizing the terminal window may recompile the shaders so, er, that may be slow.

 ## Usage